Sanofi

 • Recommendations from the Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standards (ESRS).

-The results of this assessment suggest that Sanofi's main potential impacts are found primarily in the upstream value chain, for instance due to the pressure on horseshoe crab populations for their blood, used for quality testing applications.
-Additionally, the pressures of pollution and climate change affect both the upstream processes and Sanofi's direct operations.
-Finally, the potential downstream impacts of the value chain are likely to come from pollution from product use (see Downstream Emissions to the Environment page).
+Additionally, the pressures of air pollution and climate change affect both upstream processes and Sanofi's own operations.
+Finally, the potential downstream impacts of the value chain are likely to come from product use, for more information see section Downstream Emissions to the Environment

 Our Key Ambitions for Biodiversity